-Have knowledge and understanding of Federal and State laws that pertain to water and a working knowledge of water rights laws.
+Understand Federal and State laws that pertain to water and exhibit a working knowledge of water rights laws.

 Operate a hand compass, staff compass, transit, level, global positioning systems (GPS), and electronic instruments in determining slopes, turning angles, running traverses, locating ownership boundaries, and determining locations.

 Utilize maps and aerial photographs in the management of natural resources, including the use of geographic information systems (GIS).

 Apply basic knowledge in soils to the management of natural resources.

 Demonstrate interpersonal skills needed for successful job performance.

 Write effective reports and give meaningful presentations.